christophersayyeau/3004MagicRealm/README.md

 # 3004MagicRealm

-Step 0 and 1 should be done by the 11th
+Step 0 and 1 should be done by now.
-GUI still has lots of TODOs and needs the missing images added Networking needs to be added.
+GUI still has lots of TODOs and needs the missing objects added.
+Networking needs to be added.
 THe simplest form of combat needs to be handled.
-Cheat Mode must be finished.

 Step 2
 Searching and Treasure stuff needs to be fixed.